 - Tiers.
 The proposed regulations reserve on whether a pass-through partner may push-out the adjustments to its partners.
 The Technical Corrections Act would allow a pass-through partner either to pay the adjustment or to push-out the adjustments to its partners.
 The preamble notes that the approach in the Technical Corrections Act presents significant administrative concerns.
 As a result, the preamble requests comments on how the IRS may administer a push-out election in tiered structures, while minimizing administrative cost and noncompliance and collection risks.

-If you would like to know more about this issue, please contact Russell or one of the other tax attorneys at Thompson & Knight.
+If you have any questions about the proposed regulations or partnership audits, please contact one of us or any of the other Tax lawyers at Thompson & Knight.